 Keep scrolling to explore the top ranked universities and colleges in Arkansas for Agricultural Economics & Business majors.
 Some of the factors included in the ranking methodology are graduate salaries, loan default rates, accreditation, and more.

 University of Arkansas is among your top options if you want to study Agricultural Economics & Business.
 Graduates of the agricultural business program state that they receive average early career earnings of $37,449 and mid-career earnings of $77,946.
-Fayetteville, Arkansas is an excellent surrounding for young people who like the fast moving urban lifestyle.
+University of Arkansas is among the largest schools in Arkansas.